dxdesjardins/GDEssentials/README.md

 GDEssentials
 =================
 Custom event system and collection of tools for the Godot Game Engine.
 Many features attempt to reimplement functionality and popular repositories from Unity to Godot.
-This project is designed to completely replace the need to use signal connections through the editor interface, eliminating reliance on breakable string references.
+This project is designed to allow architecture of highly modular and independant entities, and to completely replace the need to use signal connections through the editor interface (eliminating reliance on breakable string references).

 Core Features
 ----